 Web Requirements.
 Please provide a 50-word teaser that will display with the cover image of the publication on the SSI website and provide potential readers with a reason to explore the work; and a 200-word synopsis that expands upon the 50-word teaser that will display on the webpage for the publication.

 Author Biographical Information.
 Please provide a short paragraph with biographical information—300 words; avoid using bullets and acronyms.

-Human Subject Research Determination: If the manuscript involves data collection from, or about, living humans, the author must (prior to submission) provide a Human Subject Determination Form to the USAWC Human Subject Research Representative.
-The form must indicate whether the research in question required review by an Institutional Review Board, and if so show proper documentation regarding the Board’s determination.Formatting Requirements for Articles and Manuscripts Following Approval of Abstracts
+Human Subject Research Determination.
+If the manuscript involves data collection from, or about, living humans, prior to submission the author must provide a Human Subject Determination Form to the Human Subject Resource Representative.
+The form must indicate whether the research in question required review by an Institutional Review Board and, if so, show proper documentation regarding the Board’s determination.Formatting Requirements for Articles and Manuscripts Following Approval of Abstracts

 - Do not include a title page or abstract.

 - Write your article in English.

 - Page size should be 8.5 x 11 inches.

 - All margins (left, right, top, and bottom) should be 1.5 inches (3.8 cm), including tables and figures.

 - Single space text and use a single space between sentences.

 - Use a single column layout with both left and right margins justified.